 Recommendation from the Uniformity Committee: The Uniformity Committee recommends that receipts from dividends and interest not be treated as included in the definition of receipts or sourced under Sec.
-17. It also recommends that language be proposed to clarify that receipts from dividends and interest are not generally included in the receipts factor.
+17. It also recommends that certain minor changes in the proposed regulations be made to clarify that receipts from dividends and interest are not generally included in the receipts factor.6